-Dickinson Dees was always the granddaddy of the Tyne-Tees scene, and after its May 2013 merger with Bond Pearce, combined outfit Bond Dickinson is now the city's undisputed father, scooping top-tier Chambers UK positions for the North East in all major practices: M&A, banking, dispute resolution, property, employment, construction and so on.
-With over 700 lawyers, more than 400 years of combined history, and a coverage that ranges from Plymouth to Aberdeen, the new firm certainly has the resources tackle its top 20 ambitions and plans for London expansion.
-But will it continue its legacy firms' synonymity with the North East?
+Dickinson Dees was always the granddaddy of the Tyne-Tees scene, and after its May 2013 merger with Bond Pearce, combined outfit Bond Dickinson is now the city's undisputed father, scooping top-tier Chambers UK rankings in the North East for all major practices: M&A, banking, dispute resolution, property, employment, construction and so on.
+With over 700 lawyers, more than 400 years of combined history, and coverage from Plymouth to Aberdeen, the new firm certainly has the resources to tackle its top 20 ambitions and plans for London expansion.
+But will it preserve its legacy firms' synonymity with the North East?
 Only time can tell.

-With around 190 lawyers, Ward Hadaway rings in as Newcastle's second-biggest firm.
-The firm has spent almost 25 years building a practice with public sector and healthcare specialities, and several practice areas have been climbing the Chambers UK rankings in recent years, including dispute resolution, employment and property – all of which now have top rankings.
+With around 180 lawyers, Ward Hadaway rings in as Newcastle's second-biggest firm.
+The firm has spent almost 25 years building a practice with public sector and healthcare specialities.
+Several other practices have been climbing the Chambers UK rankings in recent years, including dispute resolution, employment and property – all of which now have top rankings.
 That said, Ward Hadaway doesn't quite compete on the same level as Bond Dickinson in other areas.
 The firm's made moves into Leeds and Manchester in recent years, and a third of its lawyers are now based outside the North East.

-Muckle has a range of departments ranked in the North East by Chambers UK, but this firm mainly prides itself on its culture and two-way loyalty.
-With just 80 lawyers, it's the smallest of the Newcastle firms we cover.
-As such, it’s little surprise it manages a more personable atmosphere than its larger rivals.
+It may have just under 80 lawyers, but Muckle has a range of departments ranked in the North East by Chambers UK.
+This firm mainly prides itself on its culture and two-way loyalty, and manages a more personable atmosphere than its larger rivals.
 As one trainee put it: “Someone quiet might be better off at Ward Hadaway or Bond Dickinson.”

 Watson Burton is actually the second-oldest firm in Newcastle and at one point claimed the city's number two spot.
 These days, however, the firm employs just around 50 lawyers, having suffered a number of partner defections during the recession.
-Construction, real estate litigation and professional negligence are WB's strongest areas; it's also ranked by Chambers UK in Newcastle in corporate, employment and real estate.
+Construction, real estate litigation and professional negligence are WB's strongest areas; it's also ranked by Chambers UK in Newcastle for its corporate, employment and real estate expertise.

-Hay & Kilner featured in our True Picture section just once, quite a few years ago now.
-Despite being smaller than even Watson Burton, the firm still manages to sit top of the North East tree for its claimant clinical negligence work.
+Hay & Kilner featured in our True Picture section just once, many many years ago now.
+Despite being smaller than Watson Burton, the firm still manages to sit at the top of the Newcastle market for its claimant clinical negligence work.
 It also secures Chambers UK rankings for its commercial offerings.

-Eversheds' Newcastle office had a bit of a rough ride a few years back, losing several teams to local rivals and sparking rumours that the it was set to close.
-However, the firm managed to power through and continues to maintain presence in the city.
-The office picks up plenty of Chambers UK rankings, and is taking up more and more national and international matters, often for costs reasons.
+Eversheds' Newcastle office had a bit of a rough ride a few years back, losing several teams to local rivals and sparking rumours that a closure was in the works.
+However, the firm managed to power through and maintains a presence in the city.
+The office picks up several Chambers UK rankings, and is taking on more and more national and international work – often for costs reasons.
 As part of a national firm, Eversheds trainees benefit from a wide network outside the North East.

-DWF is a new entrant into the Newcastle market, having bought up local small fry Crutes in early 2012.
-The 31-strong office is home to just two trainees, so recruiting in Newcastle remains small-scale for now.
-Still, DWF is an on an expansionist crusade at the moment and recently poached a team of 12 real estate lawyers from Evershed's Newcastle branch.
-We wouldn't be surprised if the firm's bid to up its presence in the North East results in bigger intakes in the future.
+DWF is a new entrant into the Newcastle market, having bought up local shop Crutes in early 2012.
+The office is home to around five trainees, and recruiting in Newcastle remains small-scale for now.
+Still, DWF is on an expansionist crusade at the moment and poached a team of 12 real estate lawyers from Eversheds' Newcastle branch in 2013.

 What's the goss?